-However, now that the research and development phase has been completed and secondary catalyst technology is being employed successfully in many CDM projects worldwide, plant operators would no longer be willing to incur the costs associated with the continued operation of such technology.
 For European nitric acid producers, the only incentive to operate such technology before the likely inclusion of N2O emissions into the EU ETS from 2013 onwards is to take advantage of the incentives available under the Kyoto Protocol's Joint Implementation ("JI") mechanism.
 While this option has in principle been available since the beginning of 2008, EU member states took some time developing a coherent policy approach on whether or not to allow JI participation in their respective territories, and if so, under which conditions.
 This process has not been fully completed yet.

-Such JI projects are currently being developed across the EU, e.g. Poland, Lithuania, Hungary, Romania, Bulgaria, France, Finland and Germany.
+JI projects in medium and high pressure plants are currently being developed across the EU, e.g. Poland, Lithuania, Hungary, Romania, Bulgaria, France, Finland and Germany.
+Only one atmospheric pressure plant (in Germany) is undertaking a JI N2O-reduction project.

-All scenarios, with the exception of the continuation of the "Status Quo", face significant investment barriers, as well as some technological barriers, and therefore have to be excluded from further analysis.
+All scenarios, with the exception of the continuation of the "Status Quo", face significant investment barriers, as well as some technological and common practice barriers, and therefore have to be excluded from further analysis.